-Valuation process
+Valuation Process

 The Company has an established and documented process for determining fair value and has controls in place to ensure that its valuations are appropriate.
 An independent model review group reviews the Company's valuation models and approves them for use for specific products.
 All valuation models of the Company are subject to this review process.
 A price verification group, independent from the risk-taking functions, utilizes independent data sources to validate the ongoing appropriateness and material accuracy of valuations on the Company's Consolidated Statement of Financial Condition.
-Valuation adjustments, which are determined by the independent price verification group, are based on established policies and applied consistently over time.
-Any changes to the valuation methodology are reviewed by management to confirm the changes are justified.
+Where significant variances are noted in the independent price verification process, an adjustment is taken to the fair value position.
+Any changes to the valuation methodology are reviewed by management to confirm that the changes are justified.
 As markets and products develop and the pricing for certain products becomes more transparent, the Company refines its valuation methodologies.